Polyratings/polyratings/packages/backend/README.md

 ## Building

-To build this package, you simply need to run `nx run backend:build` and [esbuild](https://esbuild.github.io/) will bundle the entire project and its dependencies together.
+To build this package, you simply need to run `nx build backend` and [esbuild](https://esbuild.github.io/) will bundle the entire project and its dependencies together.
 The build artifact from this process can be manually uploaded to Cloudflare Workers.